 See also: Where to stay near Bachalpsee

-More reading for your trip to Bachalpsee: Read my complete guide to visiting Bachalpsee and the Cliff Walk.
+Read my complete guide to visiting Bachalpsee and my guide to the First Cliff Walk.

 Oeschinensee is a bright blue Swiss mountain lake – unbelievably photogenic and much lesser known, making for fewer crowds!